DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Bergen - Trondheim - Bodo - Tromso - Kirkenes

-Until 2021, all sailings were operated by Hurtigruten (www.hurtigruten.com - the word hurtigruten simply means express route.
+Until 2021, all sailings were operated by Hurtigruten (www.hurtigruten.com - hurtigruten simply means express route.
 However, the Norwegian government has split the route into 3 contracts, two won by Hurtigruten and one by Havila Kystruten (www.havilavoyages.com).
-From December 2021, 2 out of 3 sailings will be operated by Hurtigruten and one by Havila Kystruten.
+Since December 2021, 2 out of 3 sailings are operated by Hurtigruten and one by Havila Kystruten.

 A Hurtigruten ferry Cabin on a Hurtigruten ferry